-I became motivated to assist and nurture others in early postpartum through the experience of having my own two children in 2000 and 2004.
+I became motivated to assist and nurture others in birth and early postpartum through the experience of having my own two children in 2000 and 2004.
 It was during this time that I came to appreciate how much there is to learn about our new responsibilities as mothers and how overwhelming being a new parent can sometimes be.
 I was encouraged to spend at least three days in bed following the birth of my second son—to have a “Baby Moon” similar to the honeymoon a couple would have following their wedding.
 The Baby Moon concept is very appealing to me as a time for mother and baby to spend together without needing to tend to the other responsibilities of daily life.
 In early 2004 I began preparing to leave my career as an oceanographer and environmental scientist and become a birth and postpartum doula.

 I enjoy teaching DONA Postpartum Doula trainings at Bastyr University.
 I am a DONA Certified Postpartum Doula Trainer and enjoy travelling to provide traingings.
 Please contact me if you'd like to schedule a training in your area.

 In August 2014 I took on the role of President for PALS Doulas, a two year term.
 I am excited and honored to be filling this role at a pivotal time in the organization's history.
 Previously I served for six years on the Board of Postpartum Support International of Washington.
 From time to time I am fortunate to work with Open Arms Perinatal Services assisting low income women at their births.
 I have also, at times, facilitated a support group for women experiencing a postpartum mood disorder, through PSI of WA.